DockerDemos/vm-docker-bench/README.md

 _Host Benchmark Data_:

 For each of the Host Benchmarks, multiple datapoints are collected using the [Resource Monitoring Scripts](https://github.com/DockerDemos/vm-docker-bench/tree/master/monitor-scripts) included in this repository.
 These scripts were started prior to each test and collected data throughout.
-Each monitors a specific aspect of the host's resources at set intervals and outputs to a log file.
+Each monitors a specific aspect of the host's resources at set intervals and outputs to a remote log file via and SSH tunnel.

  * CPU Load average
  * Memory Usage